maxi1134/Home-Assistant-Config/node-red/README.md

 5. "speakers": This part of the name indicates that the entity represents a group of speakers.

-##  Further refinded CHATGPT Answer
+##  General nomenclature rules to follow

 The nomenclature of the entity names in my Home Assistant follows a consistent pattern that provides important information about the type of device, its location, and any sublocation or grouping information.